kvh/dcp/README.md

 "Like cp, but for structured data"

-dcp is a python library and command line tool that provides a **fast** way to _safely_ copy structured data between any two points, whether copying a csv to a mysql table or an in-memory dataframe to an S3 jsonl file.
+dcp is a python library and command line tool that provides a **fast** and _safe_ way to copy structured data between any two points, whether copying a csv to a mysql table or an in-memory dataframe to an S3 jsonl file.

 **Fast**

-To copy data most efficiently, dcp estimates the memory, cpu, and wire costs of any copy operation and optimizes for the _lowest cost copy path_ for the given available storages.
-It tries to use best-in-class underlying client libraries, and employs parallelization and compression to the extent possible for an operation.
+To copy data most efficiently, dcp uses best-in-class underlying client libraries, employs parallelization and compression to the extent possible, and estimates the memory, cpu, and wire costs of any copy operation to select the _lowest cost copy path_ for the given available storages.

 _Safe_